adrn/Python-Columbia/Introduction/README.rst

 The Basics
 =========================

-*   Python is a dynamically typed, interepreted language -- variables are not declared before use, and you don't have to declare strict types
+*   Python is a dynamically typed, interepreted language; variables are not declared before use, and you don't have to specify strict types:
     ::

     >>> a = 15